tencent cloud

 Issue

-If the number of available connections in the connection pool is used up and the old connections are not released in time, the newly created connection will fail, and the client will prompt the following error message.
+If the number of available connections in the connection pool is used up and the old connections are not released in time, the newly created connection will fail, and the following error message will be displayed on the client.

 JedisConnectionException: Could not get a resource from the pool